efeoroh/efeoroh.github.io/README.md

 ### Junior Economist @ Government of Canada (Jan 2024 – May 2024)

-- Built a **Power BI dashboard with real-time web-scraped emissions mapping**, providing multi-year analytical value to the team.
+- Built a **Power BI dashboard** with real-time web-scraped emissions mapping, providing multi-year analytical value to the team.
-- Spearheaded one of seven analytical segments in a **Prairie economy report prepared for the Prime Minister's CIIT binder**.
+- Spearheaded one of seven analytical segments in a Prairie economy report prepared for **the Prime Minister's CIIT binder**.

 ---

-### Enterprise Sales Intern @ Microsoft (May 2023 – Aug 2023)

-- Demonstrated analytical skills by analyzing **Nigeria’s top four banks**, creating market trend visualisations, and delivering an endorsed cybersecurity presentation at a major tech gathering.
-- Organized a high-impact technology event with 400+ attendees, focused on AI bias challenges and ethical awareness in emerging technologies.

----

 ### Data Science Intern @ Deloitte Consulting (May 2022 – Aug 2022)

-- Performed **customer churn analysis for a $12.41B telecommunications company**, automating data cleaning and visualization for **400k+ rows**, reducing manual reporting time by **94%**.
+- Performed **customer churn analysis** for a $12.41B telecommunications company, automating data cleaning and visualization for 400k+ rows, reducing manual reporting time by 94%.
-- Developed a **machine learning churn prediction model**, exceeding churn risk identification targets by **10%**.
+- Developed a **machine learning churn prediction model**, exceeding churn risk identification targets by 10%.

 ---